rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

 ## 🧭 Core Fields for Time-Series Analysis

-To predict whether an item's sales will increase or decrease in the near future, your AI agent or application only needs to aggregate and track three primary fields from the OrderDetailsEntity:
+To predict whether an item's sales will increase or decrease in the near future, your AI agent or application only needs to aggregate and track three primary fields from the OrderDetailsEntity

 *   **createdAt:** Your time axis.
 Used to bucket sales into daily, weekly, or monthly data intervals.